xia0nan/xia0nan.github.io/_posts/2019-12-06-cs6476-computer-vision.md

 | 9C     | 3D perception                         | 9C-L1  | 3D perception                         | 34             |
 | 10A    | The retina                            | 10A-L1 | The retina                            | 38             |
 | 10B    | Vision in the brain                   | 10B-L1 | Vision in the brain                   | 27             |

+Fortunately, I have a similar OCR project to do this semester, so some of the methods I do apply to my work.
+This could be the best case scenario for a part-time Master.